micmejia/bible-dump/NKJV/Numbers/Num 11.md

 Shall flocks and herds be slaughtered for them, to provide enough for them?
 Or shall all the fish of the sea be gathered together for them, to provide enough for them?"

 ###### 23
-And the Lord said to Moses, "Has[^g] the Lord's arm been shortened?
+And the Lord said to Moses, "Has the Lord's arm been shortened?
 Now you shall see whether what I say will happen to you or not."

 ###### 24
 So Moses went out and told the people the words of the Lord, and he gathered the seventy men of the elders of the people and placed them around the tabernacle.

 ###### 25
-Then the Lord came down in the cloud, and spoke to him, and took of the Spirit that _was_ upon him, and placed _the same_ upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, [^h]although they never did _so_ again.
+Then the Lord came down in the cloud, and spoke to him, and took of the Spirit that _was_ upon him, and placed _the same_ upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did _so_ again.

 ###### 26
 But two men had remained in the camp: the name of one _was_ Eldad, and the name of the other Medad.
 And the Spirit rested upon them.
 Now they _were_ among those listed, but who had not gone out to the tabernacle; yet they prophesied in the camp.